FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-E) right superior oblique
+E) right inferior oblique

 This answer is incorrect.